CrowdStrike/cloud-fcs-labs/guide/intro/10-deployment-options.md

 - **Cloud Workload Protection (CWP) for EC2**

   - CWP for EC2 uses AWS Systems Manager Distributor to deploy the Falcon sensor on all new EC2 managed instances.

-    > [!NOTE]
-    > There are many supported methods for deploying the Falcon sensor.
-The use of the SSM Distributor Package is provided as a convenience for customers and works well as part of a CloudFormation stack.
+    `Note: There are many supported methods for deploying the Falcon sensor.
+The use of the SSM Distributor Package is provided as a convenience for customers and works well as part of a CloudFormation stack.`

   - This method can also be used to protect ECS clusters in EC2 mode.

 - **Cloud Workload Protection (CWP) for EKS**